mosaicml/composer/composer/algorithms/blurpool/README.md

 [*Making Convolutional Networks Shift-Invariant Again*](https://proceedings.mlr.press/v97/zhang19a.html) by Richard Zhang in ICML 2019.

 *The Composer implementation of this method and the accompanying documentation were produced by Davis Blalock at MosaicML.
-We thank Richard Zhang for helpful discussion*
+We thank Richard Zhang for helpful discussion.*